Albert S. Axelrad

-Albert S. Axelrad (born October 22, 1938) is an American Reform rabbi, author, educator, and community leader.
+Albert S. Axelrad (October 22, 1938 – September 18, 2026) was an American Reform rabbi, author, educator and community leader.
 He fostered the American Jewish counterculture of the 1960s-1980s.
-He also served as Jewish chaplain at Brandeis University and Executive Director of its B'nai B'rith Hillel Foundation from 1965 to 1999.
+Axelrad also served as Jewish chaplain at Brandeis University and Executive Director of its B'nai B'rith Hillel Foundation from 1965 to 1999.

-Life and career
+Early life and career

-Albert Sidney Axelrad was born in Brooklyn in 1938.
+Albert Sidney Axelrad was born in Brooklyn, New York City on October 22, 1938.
 He attended the Yeshivah of Flatbush and then earned a BA in sociology at Columbia University.
 He received an MA and, in 1965, rabbinic ordination from Hebrew Union College–Jewish Institute of Religion in New York.

 As Hillel director at Brandeis, Axelrad pioneered a number of programs that were adopted widely in American Jewish life, leading one student to dub him a "Jewish impresario."
 The annual Jewish Arts Festival introduced there became a part of Hillel programming around North America.
 Under Axelrad's leadership, the Berlin Chapel, the Jewish chapel at Brandeis, for several years housed the office of the young Jewish counterculture's quarterly magazine Response: A Contemporary Jewish Review, which had been founded by Jewish students in New York in 1967.
 His commitment to pluralism in Jewish communal life earned him widespread respect, even among groups for whom his religious and political views were anathema.
 One official of the central Hillel Foundation organization described Axelrad in the 1980s as "not a Hillel director; the Hillel director."

 Axelrad was one of the founders in 1968 of Havurat Shalom in Somerville, Massachusetts, which was originally envisioned as a "community seminary" to offer a new model of rabbinic training.
 The Brandeis student "egalitarian minyan" prayer groups, with Axelrad's active involvement, were among the earliest spinoffs of the new approach to Jewish prayer developed by Havurat Shalom.

 When Axelrad understood that many adult members of the university community, especially women, had not celebrated their bar/bat mitzvah decades earlier, Axelrad arranged for the first "adult bar and bat mitzvah" training and celebrations in the early 1970s.
 He and his students and friends helped popularize the practice in all denominations of North American Judaism.

 Beginning in the first years of his rabbinate, Axelrad advocated for rabbinic officiation at marriages of a Jew and a non-Jew, although only under limited circumstances.
 Noting that supportive non-Jewish spouses could be involved in raising Jewish children, he proposed that rabbis should be understanding of a non-Jewish partner's reluctance to convert to Judaism for any of a variety of reasons.
 For couples willing to raise Jewish children, Axelrad proposed that the cooperation and support of a rabbi at the outset of the marriage could be crucial in their decision to do so.